gb-it/codejam-cap-nodejs/exercises/02/readme.md

 :point_right: Explore the metadata document and familiarize yourself with the content.
 Note the entityset definition and the entity type describing the `Books` entity.
 Note also the annotations describing particular service capabilities.

+:point_right: There is also a link to the [Books](http://localhost:4004/catalog/Books) entityset.
+Follow this link to see what the service returns.

 ## Summary

 With a single command, you've initialized a basic OData service project and with another command you've started it up and explored the metadata.